ppravatto/pypH/docs/Guide/auxiliary.md

 (Guide-Auxiliary)=
 # Species and Auxiliary functions

-The `Plotter` class also supports the definition of auxiliary curves.
+The `System` class also supports the definition of auxiliary curves.
 These are combination of concentrations of various species in solution and are very useful in the solution of many different acid-base problem.
-For example, by using auxiliary curves, on can easily visualize the point in which the protonic balance of a given solution is satisfied.
+For example, by using auxiliary curves, one can easily visualize the point in which the protonic balance of a given solution is satisfied.
 To do so, however, we must discuss how simbolic expression can be constructed in the `pypH` environment.

 ## The `Species` objects logic
 The `pypH` library has been developed with the logic of providing the user with an almost pen an paper experience in which expressions involving concentrations of species in solution can be treated directly in an algebric expression.

 What you have seen so far in the [basic plotting tutorial](Guide-Basic) was the definition of an generic `Acid` system that takes into account all its possible deprotonation states and can be used to model its behavior in solution.
 This operation sets the concentration of the acid and it's $pKa$ allowing the generation of its logarithmic diagram.

 If, however, we want to write a symbolic expression involving, for example, the concentration of a given deprotonation state, we must find an univocal way of referring to a given species derived from the acid deprotonation.
-This, in the `pypH` environment can be done using the `Species` class and it's derived subclasses `AcidSpecies` and `Spectator` species.
+This, in the `pypH` environment can be done using the `Species` class and it's derived subclasses `AcidSpecies` and `SpectatorSpecies` objects.

 To obtain the symbolic representation of a given species it is sufficient to operate using the `()` round bracket operator on the base `Acid` or `Spectator` class.
-As an example, referring to the oxalic acid case presented before, the reference to the mono-acid oxalate ion can be obtained from the `Acid` object by specifying the deprotonation index (1) of the species:
+As an example, referring to the oxalic acid case presented before, the reference to the mono-acid oxalate ion can be obtained from the `Acid` object by specifying the deprotonation index `(1)` of the species:

 ```{code-cell} python
 from pypH.acid import Acid